AlexanderP05/kickstarter-analysis/Written_Report_Template.md

   One o the pirmary limitation of this data set in the
 - *What are some other possible tables and/or graphs that we could create?*
+- I would like to see a chart comparing Launch date with campaig goal.
+Is there a correlation between time of year and capaign budget goal?
+  I would also be curious to compare the most successful campaigns in each country and compare the types.